kxk302/MACS2/README.txt

-2. In the Galaxy history listed below, each fastq file is mapped to hg19 using BWA-MEM (Creates a .bam file), the .bam file is filtered based on mapping quality >= 30 (Creates another .bam file), .bam file's intervals that intersect with a black listed region are removed, and .bam file is converted to .bigwig.
+2. In the Galaxy history listed below, each fastq file is mapped to hg19 using BWA-MEM (Creates a .bam file), the .bam file is filtered based on mapping quality >= 30 (Creates another .bam file), .bam file's intervals that intersect with a black listed region are removed, and the resulting .bam file is converted to .bigwig.

    https://usegalaxy.org/u/kaivan/h/pdal-seq-workflow